open-contracting/deploy/docs/develop/get_started.rst

 This script assumes your SSH keys are ``~/.ssh/id_rsa`` and ``~/.ssh/id_rsa.pub``.

-You're now ready to :doc:`deploy`.
+You're now ready to :doc:`../deploy/deploy`.